Donald Trump Announces US Exit From The WHO, Says ‘China Has Total Control Over The World Health Organization’

 — BuzzFeed News (@BuzzFeedNews) May 29, 2020

-In response to Trump’s earlier promise to withdraw US funding from the WHO, Dr. Mike Ryan of the organization’s health emergencies program speculated as to what this might mean for their operational capacity.
+In response to Trump’s earlier promise to withdraw U.S. funding from the WHO, Dr. Mike Ryan of the organization’s health emergencies program speculated as to what this might mean for their operational capacity.

 “We’ll obviously have to work with other partners to ensure those funds can still flow… This is going to be a major implication for delivering essential health services to some of the most vulnerable people in the world, and we trust developed donors will, if necessary, step in to fill that gap.”